The panelists at the public dialogue

 The Deputy Director, Research and Graduate Training, Dr David Owiny praised Makerere University as a champion of gender equity and dignity noting that this is reflected in most of its policies including those on research and student enrolment.

 Highlighting the different programmes within the Directorate of Gender Mainstreaming and the strides made by Makerere University in achieving gender equity, Dr Euzobia Baine underscored the need for every university to establish a unit to coordinate gender equality efforts.
-She urged the leadership of institutions to support women to become career mothers by setting policies that allow them to take on both responsibilities.
-“Women should be allowed to have a career and family.
-If nothing is done.
-They will choose one,” she advised.
+She urged the Dr Euzobia Baine was one of the panelists

 The former Executive Director of Isis Women's International Cross Cultural Exchange (Isis-WICCE), Ms Ruth Ojambo-Ochieng emphasized the significance of networking and partnerships in promoting gender equity.
 “Women all over the world have been able to achieve their rights and some equity through various movements,” she noted.
 International Women's Day first emerged from the activities of labour movements at the turn of the twentieth century in North America and across Europe.
 Since those early years, International Women's Day has assumed a new global dimension for women in developed and developing countries alike.
 The growing international women's movement, which has been strengthened by four global United Nations women's conferences, has helped make the commemoration a rallying point to build support for women's rights and participation in the political and economic arenas.

 Wole Soyinka Award Winner, Ms. Harriet Anena briefed students about life after University.
 She implored managers of Universities to expose students to realities of the world as a way of preparing them to favorably compete at all levels.
-Ms. Elizabeth Kaase-Bwanga shared ideas on the role of Universities in leadership development noting that both male and female should be accorded equal opportunities to realize their full potential.
-Dr Ruth Nsibirano explained how gender is incorporated in teaching in various units of the University.
+Ms. Elizabeth Kaase-Bwanga shared ideas on the role of Universities in leadership development noting that both male and Dr Kindi delivered the keynote on behalf of Prof. Dranzoa

 The Gender Identity Week activities were coordinated by Dr Consolata Kabonesa, Associate Professor at the School of Women and Gender Studies at Makerere University with support from the Dean, Dr Sarah Ssali.